-Measures to address challenges

-- Construction of rural transfer station is currently underway e.g. Ga Molepo with capital budget of R 4000 000.
-There is a need to budget on MTRF for additional transfer stations in other remaining clusters including, Seshego, Westernburg and paving of Ladanna transfer station.
-Dikgale and Makotopong are completed and operational. - A plan to roll out waste management service in rural areas to be compiled indicating increase of villages over a three year period - A waste minimisation strategy /plan with clear programmes and projects with timelines still to be compiled - Additional budget required to fill 4 vacant positions of awareness and education officers to intensify law enforcement and education - Waste minimisation policy be compiled on recycling methods and approaches for while paper - Outsourcing of litter picking in the City, Seshego, Mankweng and Sebayeng.
-A pilot usage of cooperatives to be undertaken first in the City - Working together with other SBUs to control all illegal activities (Housing SBU) and the sweeping of sand in the CBD(Roads and Storm Water SBU) - Mankweng transfer station to be budgeted for new set of building plans to complete process of licensing - Mankweng pit to be budgeted, closed and rehabilitated - Construction of proper perimeter wall to be budgeted with new motor gates that will improve security measures and
+Challenges Measures to address challenges There are no transfer stations at Westernburg and Seshego. indicating increase of villages over a three-year period The municipal area is characterised by a lot of illegal dumping from building rubble due to inadequate awareness and education officers and inadequate law enforcement.
+Down town is untidy due to illegal land use and occupation by hawkers, illegal outdoor advertising on municipal properties and refuse containers including illegal mechanics A waste minimisation strategy /plan with clear programmes and projects with timelines still to be compiled.
+Additional budget required to fill 4 vacant positions of awareness and education officers to intensify law enforcement and education.
+Waste minimisation policy be compiled on recycling methods and approaches for while paper.
+Outsourcing of litter picking in the City, Seshego, Mankweng and Sebayeng.
+A pilot usage of cooperatives to be undertaken first in the City.
+Working together with other SBUs to control all illegal activities (Housing SBU) and the sweeping of sand in the CBD (Roads and Storm Water SBU) Mankweng transfer station is having ROD but not licensed due to absence of plans.
+Mankweng illegal dumping area is licensed for closure but without budget for rehabilitation Mankweng transfer station to be budgeted for new set of building plans to complete process of licensing.
+Mankweng pit to be budgeted, closed and rehabilitated.
+The perimeter fence around Ladanna waste and roads depot is broken and the motor main access is without a gate Construction of proper perimeter wall to be budgeted with new motor gates that will improve security measures and prevent theft of refuse containers, tyres and truck batteries at Ladanna depot